-What Do Control and Choice Mean To You?
+What Do Control and Choice Mean to You?

-You will need a pencil and paper for this section.
-On paper, please list those things that you are able to decide to do each day.
+Please list those things that you are able to decide to do each day.
 For example, do you decide when to go to sleep?
 You might consider the following things for your list: bedtime, what to eat, when to eat, who to eat with, when to bathe, whether to take a shower or a bath, activities you want to do such as go to a movie or read a book, whether to take your car out for a ride, what to wear, whether to stay in bed all day on a day off, where to live, and many, many more.
 Look at the items on your list.
 If you could not make these decisions - if other people made them for you - how would you feel?